kso512/checkmk_server/README.md

 **I do NOT recommend the default configuration for unprotected connection directly to the Internet, as the server configuration includes un-encrypted HTTP access.**

-Tested automatically and continuously integrated with the [Molecule and GitHub Actions as instructed by Jeff Geerling](https://github.com/geerlingguy/molecule-playbook-testing) on the following distributions:
+Tested automatically and continuously integrated with [_Molecule playbook testing_ as instructed by Jeff Geerling](https://github.com/geerlingguy/molecule-playbook-testing) on the following distributions:

 - [Ubuntu 18.04 LTS "Bionic Beaver"](http://releases.ubuntu.com/bionic/)